 But before the involvement of food in art, in India, it was strictly about Rasas & Doshas.
 To put it simply, whatever one eats is the Cause and Cure of all ailments.
 As stated by Indian food theory, there are six different tastes: Sweet, Sour, Salty, Spicy, Bitter, and Astringent.
 They say, in a proper Indian meal, you should try to include and balance all the six tastes.

-And somewhere as India having to do so much with food history and chemistry, there are sure to be Fun Facts about Indian cuisines.
+And somewhere as India has to do so much with food history and chemistry, there are sure to be Fun Facts about Indian cuisines.
 Therefore, we have some interesting Indian food facts for you.

 b.
-Rajasic: It is originated from ‘Raja’ (King’s) Food, basically meals that are heavy and fresh-fit for royalties.
+Rajasic: It originated from ‘Raja’ (King’s) Food, basically meals that are heavy and fresh-fit for royalties.
 They derive aggression and competition.

 c.
 Tamasic: Tamas means darkness or dullness.
 They are hard to digest and have a negative impact on the body and mental- health.
-It includes overripe and underripe fruits’ n’ vegetables, fermented foods, and even leftovers.
+It includes overripe and underripe fruits n’ vegetables, fermented foods, and even leftovers.